Dr Paul Norman BSc, PhD, CPsychol

 - President, European Health Psychology Society (2010-2012)

-- Editor-in-Chief of Psychology and Health (2001-2006) – the official journal of the European Health Psychology Society.
-The journal’s impact factor has risen from 0.705 (2001) to 1.683 (2004) during my editorship.
+- Editor-in-Chief, Psychology and Health (2001-2006) – the official journal of the European Health Psychology Society.
+The journal’s impact factor rose from 0.705 to 1.683 during my editorship.

-- Invited Facilitator for the CREATE Workshop for early career health psychologists prior to the European Health Psychology Society conference, Helsinki, 2004.
+- Invited Facilitator for the CREATE Workshop for early career health psychologists prior to the European Health Psychology Society Conference, Helsinki, 2004.

 - Invited Keynote Speaker at the Fall Academy Meeting, Berlin, 2002.